Fee-fi-fo-fum

-I'll grind his bones to make my bread.
+I'll have his bones to grind my bread.

 Though the rhyme is tetrametric, it follows no consistent metrical foot; however, the lines correspond roughly to a monosyllabic tetrameter, a dactylic tetrameter, a trochaic tetrameter, and an iambic tetrameter respectively.
 The poem has historically made use of assonant half rhyme.

 Origin

 The rhyme appears in the 1596 pamphlet "Haue with You to Saffron-Walden" written by Thomas Nashe, who mentions that the rhyme was already old and its origins obscure:

 In William Shakespeare's play King Lear (c.
 1605), in Act III, Scene IV, the character Edgar referring to the legend of Childe Rowland exclaims: